sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 #  Change Log

+Changes from version 05 to version 06:

+- Improved quantities
+- Included proposals for implicet enumerations that were NMTOKENS
+- Added extension points
+- Improved exemplary firmware-resource extension

 Changes from version 04 to version 05:

 - Clarified language around SWID and CoSWID to make more consistant use of these terms.